blinksocks/blinksocks/docs/development/architecture/README.md

 | broadcast | call it with an action to notify other middlewares                         |
 | fail      | call it once handshake failed, connection will be closed in random seconds |

+### Presets Decoupling

+There may be coupling between presets, you can pass an action to broadcast().

-Action passed to broadcast is an object which requires a `type` field:
+Action is a plain object which only requires a `type` field:

 ```
 // action